Welcome to Cowlitz Country

 Tribal members engage in a rich cultural practice of old Cowlitz lifeways such the Smelt, Salmon and River Ceremonies.
 They join coastal tribes in Canoe Journeys on major waterways.
 They drum and sing at ceremonies throughout the year and as called upon for funerals, naming ceremonies, healings and celebration.
 The Cowlitz Pow-Wow is one of the largest in southern Washington.
 The Cowlitz Tribe is a significant employer and contributor to local economies.
 When the Federal Government recognized the tribe officially in 2000, the Tribe thought of it as belated acknowledgement of a cohesive culture spanning centuries.
 Without cover of Federal status, tribal members overcame tremendous obstacles during millennium changes, holding firm to their remembered past as one of the largest and richest tribes in what is now Washington State.

-Over time, Tribal employees leveraged a few grants into a multi-million dollar operation that has successfully produced a modern health clinic in Longview, health services in Tukwila and Vancouver and viable housing units at its old Mission complex near Toledo.
+Over time, Tribal employees leveraged a few grants into a multi-million dollar operation that has successfully produced a modern health clinic in Longview, health services in Tukwila and Vancouver and viable housing units at its Mission complex near Toledo.
 The Mission School site, part of the Mission complex established by a Catholic order in the 1800’s to bring Christianity to natives of the early Territory, is now owned by the Cowlitz Tribe.